Tree Removal Cost

 Felling a tree can be extremely dangerous if you don't put in the appropriate planning work.
 Planning is extremely important for this type of work as you could risk having the tree fall directly onto you.

-You should start by clearing the surrounding area so that you can easily run in any direction to avoid falling trees.
+• Your tree surgeon will start by clearing the surrounding area so that they can easily run in any direction to avoid falling trees.

-Once you know which direction you want your tree to fall, you need to plan your escape routes.
-You should have more than one option available if the tree doesn't fall in the direction you wanted it to.
+• Once the direction has been planned, the surgeon will plan escape routes in case anything goes wrong during the process.
+They will have more than one option available if the tree doesn't fall in the direction they wanted it to.

-Before you begin felling the tree, you should thoroughly inspect the tree to ensure no loose branches may fall on you during the removal process.
+• Before the surgeon begins felling the tree, they'll thoroughly inspect it to ensure no loose branches will fall during the removal process.

 Can I Fell a Tree Myself?